jamf/NetSUS/docs/settings.md

 4. Save the appliance.conf.xml file.

-5. Reload the NetBoot/SUS/LP server in your browser
+5. Reload the NetSUS server in your browser

 ## Network Settings